A guide to help you learn more about degenerative disc disease treatment

-Degenerative disc disease treatment is meant to alleviate the symptoms associated with nerve compression caused by the deterioration of one or more intervertebral discs.
-Degenerative disc disease (DDD) is not really a disease, per se.
-Rather, it is a general term applied to the gradual deterioration of the anatomical components of discs, primarily the gel-like center (nucleus pulposus) and the layered outer wall (annulus fibrosus).
-As these components deteriorate, the stability of the spine is jeopardized.
-Spinal instability can lead to nerve compression, which causes localized pain, radiating pain, tingling, numbness, muscle weakness and/or muscle atrophy in the extremities.
-Most people affected by DDD manage their symptoms using a regimen of conservative, nonsurgical treatment modalities.
+Degenerative disc disease treatment is meant to relieve the symptoms associated with nerve compression caused by the natural breakdown of one or more spinal discs.
+As these important spinal components weaken, the stability of the spine is jeopardized.
+Spinal instability can lead to nerve compression, causing localized pain, radiating pain, tingling, numbness, muscle weakness or muscle atrophy in the extremities.
+A large number of people affected by degenerative disc disease (DDD) can manage their symptoms using conservative treatment methods.

-No two cases of DDD are precisely alike, which means there is no “one-size-fits-all” formula for degenerative disc disease treatment.
-The types of treatment recommended by a physician depends on a number of factors, including:
+No two cases of DDD are precisely alike, which means there is no one formula for degenerative disc disease treatment.
+The best type of treatment recommended by a physician depends on a number of factors, including:

 - The severity and frequency of the symptoms

-- The location within the spine of the symptomatic nerve compression
+- The location within the spine of the nerve compression that is causing symptoms

 - The overall health of the patient

-- The underlying condition (herniated disc, bulging disc, etc.)
+- The specific underlying condition such as a herniated disc, bulging disc or collapsed disc

 - Treatment methods that have been attempted without success in the past

 Although the combination of methods will differ from patient to patient, there are a number of conservative treatment options that are generally reliable for most people.
-Pain and swelling are usually treated with non-steroidal, anti-inflammatory drugs (NSAIDs) and analgesics.
-A loss of mobility can be mitigated by stretching exercises to improve flexibility.
-Cardiovascular exercise, such as low-impact walking or riding a stationary bike, may also be prescribed.
+Pain and swelling can be treated with nonsteroidal anti-inflammatory drugs (NSAIDs) and pain relievers.
+Stretching and strengthening exercises can help improve mobility and better support the spine.
+Cardiovascular exercise, such as walking or riding a stationary bike, may also be recommended.
 Some patients respond well to inflammation and pain reducing corticosteroid injections that can help with the completion of a physical therapy program that may not have otherwise been possible.
 Before starting any type of treatment, it is extremely important that you first get a proper diagnosis from your doctor and discuss possible treatment options together.